hashicorp/terraform/CONTRIBUTING.md

    referenced in the commit message so that the code that fixes it is clearly linked.

 5. The issue is closed.
-Somtimes, valid issues will be closed to keep the issue tracker clean.
+Sometimes, valid issues will be closed to keep the issue tracker clean.
 The issue is still indexed and available for future viewers, or can be re-opened if necessary.